cicorias/Castle-Winbuntu/README.md

 **Update:** I'm now recalling more completely why tabbed-sessions had previously held such appeal for me.
 While a local tmux config is great for partitioning *local* session boundaries, even if you are careful to detach from them, they are still tethered to a *local* process, -- meaning that the now-in-progress compile of Vim 8 you just kicked-off on a remote host isn't going to withstand the incoming forced-reboot naturally triggered by Windows Update minutes later ;)

 To avoid this potential calamity you *still* need some mechanism by which to automatically start/create or re-attach to existing sessions on remote hosts (and subsequently boundary these sessions).
-This is where tabbed-sessions is particulary useful, since each remote connection is represented in it's own tab, more intuitively corresponding in a 1-to-1 manner to a single tmux session on the remote host.
+This is where tabbed-sessions is particulary useful, since each remote connection can then be represented in *it's own tab* and by logical extension much more intuitively mapped in a 1-to-1 manner to *its own individual tmux session - initiated and maintained on the remote host*.

-In the past I had used a specific combination of conditional logic in my tmux.conf and precisely configured `autossh` command to establish and maintain essentially a "close the lid on laptop, drive home, open lid on laptop, trigger vpn connection, wait for sessions to be restored in each tab" - method of persistance (similar to that offered [here](https://github.com/PinkPosixPXE/iterm-auto-ssh)).
-While automation at this level may not be of interest to everyone, and certainly should be balanced against any potential security implications (for example, at a minimum great care should be taken in preventing ssh-agent process sprawl, etc.), it's hard not to appreciate the friction-free convenience of this configuration  - especially at 3am when the increasing frequency of CRITICAL alerts has converged to form a singular, uninterrupted tone, announcing the arrival of a 48 hour work marathon ;)
+In the past, since it was common that I might be connected to several remote systems at any given time, it was necessary for me to use this method of tabbed-sessions, along with some conditional logic in both my local and remote .tmux.conf files and precisely configured `autossh` command to establish and maintain essentially a "close the lid on laptop, drive home, open lid on laptop, trigger vpn connection, wait for sessions to be restored in each tab" - method of persistance (similar to that represented [here](https://github.com/PinkPosixPXE/iterm-auto-ssh)),.
+While "automation" at this level may not be of interest to everyone, and certainly should be balanced against any potential security implications (for example, at a minimum great care should be taken in preventing ssh-agent process-sprawl, etc.), it's hard not to appreciate the friction-free convenience of this configuration  - especially at 3am when the increasing frequency of CRITICAL alerts has converged to form a singular, uninterrupted tone, announcing the arrival of a 48 hour work marathon ;)

 ### Upgrading WSL's Ubuntu to 16.04